Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Characterisation analysis

 \subsection{Single photon response and gain}

-We first characterise the single photoelectron (PE) response of the SiPM.
-To do this, we plot two histograms corresponding to the prompt pulse charge and pulse amplitude respectively of all found pulses in a given run.
-Figure~\ref{F:ChargeAmplitudeSpectra_32V} shows the amplitude (left) and prompt charge (right) distributions of the SiPM whilst operated at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V).
-In both histograms, there are distinct peaks for successive numbers of PE.
-The first peak is the 1 PE signal, and corresponds to the integrated charge or amplitude of the observed output current pulse following the detection of a single photon.
-The pedestal peak is not visible in our distributions since a requirement is made on the pulse height in the pulse finding algorithm applied to the data, to limit identifying false pulses originating from electronic noise.
+We first characterise the single photoelectron (SPE) response of the SiPM.
+To do this, we plot two histograms corresponding to the pulse amplitude and pulse area for each dataset.
+As an additional data cleaning cut for the SPE analysis, we only consider pulses where the time difference between the pulse in question and the preceding pulse is $\geq 2$ \textmu s.
+This is to reject pulses with amplitudes less than the single photon pulse, that can occur from correlated noise or from noise fluctuations on the tails of the previous pulse.

+Figure~\ref{F:ChargeAmplitudeSpectra_32V} shows the pulse amplitude (left) and pulse area (right) distributions of the SiPM whilst operated at $V_{\mathrm{bias}}$ = 32 V. In both histograms, there are distinct peaks for successive numbers of PE.
+The first peak is the 1 PE signal, i.e., observed output pulse following the detection of a single photon.
 Due to intrinsic noise, a SiPM still generates output pulses in the absence of light.
-The 1 PE peak we observe in our distributions is due to a combination of thermally-induced noise called ``dark counts'' and noise from ``correlated delayed avalanches''.
+The 1 PE peak we observe in our distributions is due to a combination of thermally-induced dark count noise, and noise from correlated delayed avalanches occurring at times later than the SiPM recharge time.
 These noise sources are discussed in detail in Sections~\ref{sub:DCR} and~\ref{sub:CDA} respectively.
-The successive peaks corresponding to $>$1 PE we observe in our distributions are a result of correlated noise from ``direct crosstalk'', which manifest as superpositions of the 1 PE waveform.
+The successive peaks corresponding to $>$1 PE we observe in our distributions are a result of correlated noise from direct crosstalk, which manifest as superpositions of the 1 PE waveform.
 This noise source is discussed further in Section~\ref{sub:DiCT}.

-The single PE response is determined by fitting a gaussian to the first peak in each spectrum and extracting the fitted mean.
-The amplitude and prompt charge of the single PE peak at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V) is calculated to be $\bar{A}_{\mathrm{1PE}}$ = 3.65 $\pm$ 0.42 mV and $\bar{Q}_{\mathrm{1PE}}$ = 0.15 $\pm$ 0.02 Vs respectively.
-The single PE amplitude is smaller than the trigger level used during acquisition (5 mV) due to the moving average filter which is applied to the data prior to running the pulse finding algorithm, which reduces the height of the pulses; this can be seen in Figure~\ref{F:Example1PEWF}.
+The mean SPE response is extracted from a gaussian fit to the first peak in each spectrum.
+The SPE response at $V_{\mathrm{bias}}$ = 32 V is calculated to be $\mu_{\mathrm{SPE,amp}}$ = 3.65 mV $\pm$ 0.42 mV and $\mu_{\mathrm{SPE,area}}$ = 0.15 V $\pm$ 0.02 V in amplitude and area respectively.
+The mean SPE amplitude is smaller than the raw mean amplitude due to the moving-average filter which is applied to the data prior to running the pulse finding algorithm which reduces the height of the pulses; this can be seen in Figure~\ref{F:Example1PEWF}.